-The next step is visit. https://haveibeenpwned.com/ and check each email address to see if you get any results back.
+The next step is visit a site called have I been pwned. https://haveibeenpwned.com/ and check each email address to see if you get any results back.
 If so visit each site an update your password.
 The list shows a date of the reported breach so it's possible you've already updated the password on that site.

 If you found that the email address that you've used with any of those sites has been compromised.
 I would highly suggest you never use that password again.
-As I mentioned earlier, it will now be in a password database and could be used to access other sites that they find your email address associated with.
+As I mentioned earlier, it will now be in a leaked password database that will be downloaded by many hackers and could be used to access other sites that they find your email address associated with.

 Next step is create a more secure password.
 In a recent post I've explained some methods on generating a more secure password.
 You can read that here.
 I've set this link to open in a new tab so that you can continue on with this post.

 Another security step you may want to consider is adding two-step verification.
 You can read about that in this post I've recently created.

 Lastly, I if you're using a password manager, many of those now come with a search tool to see what accounts have used that password.
 You would be ahead of the game if you updated those websites as well.